-iPhone X specs and features: Is it still worth buying?
+iPhone X tech specs and features: Is it still worth buying?

 Every year Apple releases a new iPhone.
 And while some people complain that this release cycle is too frequent, others enjoy it for an often overlooked side effect.
 When a new iPhone comes out, the previous model gets significantly cheaper.

 So, if you’re in the market for a new iPhone and doing a bit of research on earlier models, let’s talk about iPhone X. We’ll go over features and find out if it’s still worth the upgrade, even though it’s not the most recent phone.